Legislation and policies

 The Mental Health Act 2007 received Royal Assent on 19 July 2007.
 It amends:

 The main purpose of the 2007 Act is to amend the 1983 Act.
-It is also being used to introduce "deprivation of liberty safeguards" through amending the Mental Capacity Act 2005 (MCA); and to extend the rights of victims by amending the Domestic Violence, Crime and Victims Act 2004.
+It is also being used to introduce 'deprivation of liberty safeguards' through amending the Mental Capacity Act 2005 (MCA) and to extend the rights of victims by amending the Domestic Violence, Crime and Victims Act 2004.

 We are committed to promoting equality of opportunity by ensuring that our services and employment practices are respectful individual needs and differences.

-The organisation has affirmed its commitment to the promotion of equality, diversity and human rights in service delivery and employment and our policy will clearly indicate our expectations.
+The organisation has affirmed its commitment to the promotion of equality, diversity and human rights in service delivery and employment.
+Our policy will clearly indicate our expectations.